SHDM16002U Mechanisms and Comorbidities of Headache and Facial Pain

 - acquire the prerequisites for participating in or initiating new scientific investigations of disease mechanisms and treatment

-- optimise the treatment process and contribute to a critical assessment of new treatment strategies on a scientific basis.
+- optimize the treatment process and contribute to a critical assessment of new treatment strategies on a scientific basis.

 See Literature List in Absalon